apache/incubator-xtable/website/blog/OneTable-is-now-Apache-XTable.md

 <img src="/images/blog/XTable/xtable-github.png" alt="drawing" style={{width:'80%', display:'block', marginLeft:'auto', marginRight:'auto', marginTop:'18pt', marginBottom:'18pt'}} />

 The goal of OneTable was to anchor its success in neutrality, guided by strong community values.
-From the very beginning, the project[expressed its desire](https://cwiki.apache.org/confluence/display/INCUBATOR/XTable+Proposal) to be incubated under the [Apache Software Foundation](https://www.apache.org/).
+From the very beginning, the project[ expressed its desire](https://cwiki.apache.org/confluence/display/INCUBATOR/XTable+Proposal) to be incubated under the [Apache Software Foundation](https://www.apache.org/).
 Today, we are excited to announce that OneTable has been accepted as an incubating project by Apache and will henceforth be known as **Apache XTable™**.
 As part of the incubation, the project has transitioned the code repository to the Apache infrastructure and adopted the